I was glad he was out of my head. I was glad to be free of him. At last.

 said.
 Her voice was firm and low.

-slithery on top, claws underneath.
+silky, slithery on top, with claws underneath.
 Talons.
 She could catch you mid-flight.

 I moaned.
-My head was throbbing, there was a fierce ache spreading from the back of my skull, saturating my
+My head was throbbing; a fierce ache was spreading from the back of my skull and slowly saturating

 It was, what, maybe 4:30, quarter to five in the morning?
 Pretty soon the first of the day's customers would

 be coming through the door, wanting coffee, wanting a newspaper, wanting smokes.
 An hour from now, the trickle would

 be a steady stream.
 Early risers.
 Men, women.
 Young, middle-aged, old.
 All headed for work, all